 A side stitch refers to pain felt on the side of the abdomen that occurs during physical activity.
-Though sometimes very painful, a side stitch is not harmful and does not require medical attention.
+Treatments can include deep breathing, stretching, and more.

 Doctors sometimes call side stitches exercise-related transient abdominal pain (ETAP).